 Weather in Morocco in winter: December, January, February

 The biggest problem in winter in Morocco is not the weather outside but inside.
 Most of the Moroccan buildings are adapted for the hot season.
 Thick walls, small windows, and marble floors cool the rooms.
-So, if you’re planning to travel around Morocco in the winter, don’t forget warm clothes for the evening and even woolen socks to walk around the cold hotel floors.
+So, if you’re planning to travel around Morocco in the winter, don’t forget warm clothes for the evening and even woollen socks to walk around the cold hotel floors.
 If you go to the desert, gloves, a warm scarf, and a hat will come in handy – again, for the evenings, nights, and early mornings.

 Snow in Morocco

 Snow – yes, it exists in the winter season in Morocco.
 However, only in certain areas – mostly in the mountains.
 One of the most Western places to experience winter in Morocco is the town of Ifran near Fez, which is more reminiscent of a Swiss resort than Morocco.
-Snow is something exotic to Moroccans living in remote areas, and some of them have never seen it before.
+Snow is exotic to Moroccans living in remote areas, some of whom have never seen it before.
 For more about snow in Morocco, check out the following article: Yes, there is snow in Morocco.

 DREAMING ABOUT MOROCCO?